icesi-ops/sd-exam1/frontend-project/README.md

 1. Open the `Dockerfile` in a text editor.
 2. Ensure that the Dockerfile contains the following:

-# Use node.js image as the base image
+// Use node.js image as the base image
 FROM node:18 AS build
-# Set the working directory in the container
+//Set the working directory in the container
 WORKDIR /app
-# Copy package.json and package-lock.json to the working directory
-COPY package.json package-lock.json ./
+//Copy package.json and package-lock.json to the working directory COPY package.json package-lock.json ./
-# Install dependencies
+//Install dependencies
 RUN npm install

-# Copy the rest of the application code to the working directory
-COPY . .
+// Copy the rest of the application code to the working directory COPY . .

 EXPOSE 5173

-# Build the application
+// Build the application
 RUN npm run build

-# Stage 2
+// Stage 2

-# Use nginx image as the base image for serving static files
+// Use nginx image as the base image for serving static files FROM nginx:alpine
-FROM nginx:alpine
 ADD ./config/default.conf /etc/nginx/conf.d/default.conf
 COPY --from=build /app/dist /var/www/app/